-The City of San Antonio Head Start Program provides the Ready Rosie Program, a research-based parenting curriculum, to all families free of charge.
-Head Start staff will send caregivers an invitation to join Ready Rosie after your child's enrollment.
+The City of San Antonio Head Start Program provides the Ready Rosie Program, a research-based parenting curriculum, to all families FREE of charge.

 Ready Rosie helps build language, reading and math skills.
-Parents/guardians will receive a playlist with short videos in English and in Spanish that model fun and easy activities to do with children at home and in places like the grocery store, bus, car, or restaurants.
+Parents/guardians will receive access to short videos (2-3 minutes) in English and in Spanish that model fun and easy activities to do with children at home and in places like the grocery store, bus, car, or restaurants.

 Ready Rosie is available through text, email, and smart phone applications.
+Parents/ Guardians will receive an invitation to join Ready Rosie at the beginning of the school year.
+This invitation must be accepted to receive the videos.

-Family Support Workers can assist parents/guardians who do not have an email address to sign up for a free email account.
+Family Support Worker can assist parents/guardians who do not have an email address to sign up for a free email account.
+If you need help or do not have access to Ready Rosie, contact your Family Support Workers or child's teacher